Our Team

 • Hannah Barton

-Lead Coach MS & LTR
+Lead Coach MS

 Hannah started rowing in the Philadelphia area in 2010 and rowed throughout high school and for four years at Wellesley College.
 She began coaching youth squads in 2017 at Chicago Training Center, with an emphasis on sports-based youth development and making rowing a more accessible opportunity for students across Chicago.